TopicSec/topicsec.github.io/_posts/2020-10-07-industrial-age-of-hacking.md

 Of particular interest are how the target is commonly deployed, configuration options for more advanced uses, and the overall design of the software itself.

 ## Attack Surface Analysis
-AT a high level, this phase revolves around coming up with ways to supply inputs to various aspects of the target program.
+At a high level, this phase revolves around coming up with ways to supply inputs to various aspects of the target program.
 This is the first stage of the process that is highly differentiated by hacker skill level.
 Prior work in this area has often pointed out that master-level skillsets are often required to begin work; the authors note finding several counterexamples where apprentices and journeymen were able to discover vulnerabilities without requiring the assistance of a master.